LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 4. at a local event
 5. at the event you're targeting

+[://] # "How many practise sessions should people do?
+For a new speaker, what is an average guide on the number of live presentations that will make their talk good?"

 [://] # "Starting a sentence with And makes me feel weird.
 It's not illegal, but this one is a fragment" Try to get as many iterations as possible before your target event.
 And try to space them out as much as possible.